 Our courses are organized around a clearly defined conceptual framework that combines general education and nursing education.
 Nursing courses correlate classroom and clinical instruction in community agencies.

-LPN to ADN Bridge Program pre-requisites include: BIO 137, BIO 139, PY 110, PSY 223, MT 110, ENG 101, COM 181 or 252, Computer Literacy (CIS 100) and an unrestricted, current LPN license.
+LPN to ADN Bridge Program pre-requisites include: BIO 137, BIO 139, PSY 110, PSY 223, MAT 110 or MAT150 (effective Spring 2015 only MAT150 will be accepted), ENG 101, COM 181 or 252, Computer - Digital Literacy (CIT 105), and an unrestricted, current LPN license.

+All applicants must have attended a pre-admission conference within the last two years.
 Check the program brochure for more information about the LPN to ADN bridge program.

-Click here to view the HCC Nursing Faculty & Staff page.
+View the HCC Nursing Faculty & Staff